The Complete Brand Design Guide for Business Owners

 Brand Design Best Practices

 Before you do anything, you must first be clear on your brand’s style.
-Your style is the foundation for the kind of brand you want to build.
+Style elements work together to create the brand identity.

 Many business owners just want a design that “looks good”.
 But this is a vague goal.
-Before you can create a great design, you must have a definite vision for your brand.
+Before creating a great design, you must have a definite vision for the brand’s identity.

-What kind of emotions do you want your brand to elicit?
+What emotions do you want your brand to elicit?

 The answers to these questions will come from your brand values and attributes.
-These are themes that support the brand identity you want to create.
+These themes are at the core of the brand’s identity.
 They are the essence of what sets you apart from competitors.

 Examples of brand values are compassionate, confident, flexible, innovative, integrity, and responsible.